dimitriskokoretsis/qPCR.CFX.process/README.md

 | reference.gene     | Unkn    | test.condition 3    | 26.08465 |                    NaN |                   NaN |

-The `check.names=TRUE` argument of `fread` converts the spaces to dots in the field names, to miminize downstream processing errors.
-Each row in the table corresponds to a single well, and each field represents the following information:
+The `check.names=TRUE` argument of `fread` converts the spaces to dots in the field names, to minimize downstream processing errors.
+Each row (record) of the table corresponds to a single well, and each column (field) represents the following information:

--   `Target`: The gene being amplified - essentially, the primer pair in the reaction.
+-   `Target`: The gene being amplified - essentially, the primer pair used in the reaction.

 -   `Content`: The type of reaction.
-It is set by the Bio-Rad CFX Connect software and can have one of 3 values:
+It is set during setup with the Bio-Rad CFX Connect software and can have one of 3 values:

     -   “NTC”: non-template control